-Listed below are principal business risk factors, aside from managerial decisions made by the Olympus Group, which may give rise to changes in Olympus Group's business performances.
+Set out below are our principal business risk factors, aside from managerial decisions made by the Olympus Group, which may affect Olympus Group's business performances.

-The future events described below are based on the judgment of the Olympus Group made as of the end of the fiscal year ended March 31, 2019.
+The future outlooks described below are based on the forecasts of the Olympus Group made as of the end of the fiscal year ended March 31, 2020.